 Now let's look at the comparison to Disposables.

-After reading the cost breakdown of Disposables on Thinking About Cloth Diapers, I decided to use the 25 cent/diaper cost for disposables.
-Going with the same amount as we did with cloth {12 diapers/day}, total cost of disposable diapers for 3 years would be – $3,285! {This is on the high end, as most won't use 12 diapers a day for 3 years, but we're sticking to the same figures to make it more comparable.}
+Going with the same amount as we did with cloth {12 diapers/day}, total cost of disposable diapers for 3 years would be – $3,285! {This is on the high end, as most won’t use 12 diapers a day for 3 years, but we’re sticking to the same figures to make it more comparable.}

-*You will need to note that I haven't figured in the cost of laundering or any accessories, such as wet bags, pail liners, etc. On the contrary, I also did not figure in the cost of gas, disposable wipes, or other costs that come with disposable diapering.
+*You will need to note that I haven’t figured in the cost of laundering or any cloth diaper accessories, such as wet bags, pail liners, etc. On the contrary, I also did not figure in the cost of gas, disposable wipes, or other costs that come with disposable diapering.

 Moral of the Story

-You can spend as little {or as much} as you want on cloth diapers and still come out ahead of disposable diaper costs.
-If you're cloth diapering on a budget, I highly recommend that you check out one of the three systems above in more detail.
+If you’re cloth diapering on a budget, I highly recommend that you check out one of the three systems above in more detail.
 They all have their advantages and work differently for each family.

-Jarrod says
+Jarrod

 Great Share!